Celestial Systematics

 Through the Pisces vibration, the soul grows in the ability to understand and to empathize with archetypal experiences, to transcend the limitations of ego, and to forgive transgressions and failings.

-The Pisces vibration is about humility, compassion, and forgiveness, which seems simple enough, so why again should Pisces be considered as the most complex of the twelve essences represented in the zodiac?
-Here is a fact to consider: Although many souls incarnated on Earth are able to be humble and compassionate to some degree, the vast majority of us have yet to develop this essence of deep understanding and forgiveness to its full potential, such as Jesus exemplified.
-If we often have trouble forgiving and extending compassion to those who have wronged us in extremely painful or devastating ways, this difficulty may reflect the fact that the ability to do so is the most involved ability which each soul on Earth ultimately is challenged to develop.
-No one ever said that it would be easy to do so.
-If we always had succeeded in this challenge, we would not need to be here on Earth in the first place.
-Not only did Jesus forgive those who hated and persecuted him, he also instructed us that we must learn to do the same, difficult as it may be, if we are eventually to master our lives.
+The Pisces vibration is about humility, compassion, and forgiveness, which seems simple enough, so why again should Pisces be considered the most complex of the twelve essences represented in the zodiac?
+It may be worth considering that although many souls incarnated on Earth are able to be humble and compassionate to some degree, the vast majority have yet to develop this essence of deep understanding and forgiveness to its full potential, such as Jesus exemplified.
+If we often have trouble forgiving and extending compassion to those who have wronged us in acutely painful or devastating ways, this difficulty may reflect the fact that the ability to do so is the most involved capacity which every soul ultimately is challenged to develop.
+No one ever said it would be easy to do so, in which case we would not need to be here on Earth in the first place.
+Not only did Jesus ostensibly forgive those who hated and persecuted him, he also instructed us that we must learn to do the same, difficult as it may be, if we are eventually to master our lives.

-The ability to avoid condemnation of an evildoer and instead to feel sorry for him would seem generally to distinguish the evolved or enlightened soul from the unevolved; yet it is only the first step in the right direction if we are ultimately to attune with the holy spirit, to develop the healing art, and to move on to more sublime planes of existence.
-On the other hand, we undoubtedly have the potential to master this complex essence over the course of a lifetime or two, without being crowned with thorns or nailed to a cross.
-The key to this development would seem to be the gradual refinement of that deep awareness of archetypal experience which is particularly inherent in the Piscean nature - that ability to look upon the worst of miscreants with uncommonly insightful understanding and to perceive in earnest, “There, but for the grace of God, go I.” It is probably no coincidence that Christianity in its earliest years was symbolized by a fish; after all, true Christianity is about personal, spiritual development by way of humility, compassion, and forgiveness of wrongdoing, even to such degrees as the majority of people are as yet incapable of embracing.
-Far from entailing loyalty to any church or sect, it is about the mastery of the final principle of the zodiac.
+The ability to avoid condemnation of an evildoer and instead to have compassion for him would seem generally to distinguish the evolved or enlightened soul from the unevolved; yet it is only the first step in the right direction if we are ultimately to attune with the divine spirit, to develop the healing art, and to move on to more sublime planes of existence.
+On the other hand, we probably have the potential to master this complex essence over the course of a lifetime or two, without being crowned with thorns or nailed to a cross.
+The key to this development would seem to be the gradual refinement of that deep awareness of archetypal experience which is particularly inherent in the Piscean nature - that ability to look upon the worst of miscreants with uncommonly insightful understanding and to perceive in earnest, "There, but for the grace of God, go I." It is probably no coincidence that Christianity in its earliest years was symbolized by a fish, the Piscean emblem; after all, true Christianity is about personal, spiritual development by way of humility, compassion, and forgiveness of wrongdoing, even to such degrees as the majority of people are as yet incapable of embracing.
+Far from entailing loyalty to any church or sect, it is about mastery of the final principle of the zodiac.

 Transits of Outer Planets

-The mentalities that dominate and shape mainstream societies over time as mass movements are said to correlate synchronistically with the long-enduring sign transits of the outer planets; for example, Neptune's passage through Scorpio occurred from 1956 to 1970, concurrently with the pervasive turbulence and counter-culture mentality of the civil rights movement, a theme consistent with the nature of Scorpio as described in most astrology texts.
-Similarly, the transits of these outer planets in aspect to prominent points within natal charts (such as the position of one's natal sun) are said to correlate with periods of major shift in a person's life, times when new influxes of energy are transforming that person's nature or outlook gradually in profound ways.
-Conjunctions are considered to represent merged energies that correlate with fundamental renewals, whereas oppositions are viewed as constituting polarized energies that correlate with crises of imbalance, calling for efforts to balance opposing forces.
+The mentalities that dominate and shape mainstream societies over time as mass movements are said to correlate synchronistically with the long-enduring sign transits of the outer planets; for example, Neptune's passage through Scorpio (1956 to 1970) occurred concurrently with the pervasive turbulence and counter-culture mentality of the civil rights movement, a theme consistent with the nature of Scorpio as described in most astrology texts.
+Similarly, the transits of these outer planets in aspect to prominent points within natal charts (such as the position of one's natal sun) are said to correlate with periods of major shift in one's life, times when new influxes of energy are transforming one's nature or outlook gradually in profound ways.
+Conjunctions are considered to represent merged energies that correlate with fundamental renewals, whereas oppositions are viewed as polarized energies that correlate with crises of imbalance, calling for efforts to balance opposing forces.
 Square (90-degree) aspects are seen as representing energies at cross purposes that correlate with crises of conflict, calling for creative adjustments.

-The 84-year cycle of Uranus is believed to correlate with a complete cycle of recurring themes in the focused visions, active issues, and novel ideas for groundbreaking innovation that are being entertained experimentally in collective consciousness, and by individuals synchronistically across the world.
-The sign transited by Uranus in any given year is said to describe the orientation and character of such inspirations and the nature of the ongoing changes in fashionable thought, behavior, and life-style that are arising globally at that particular time.
-For example, Uranus's ingress into Aquarius in 1995 is thought to be connected with the abrupt appearance in mainstream society of the internet technology which suddenly transformed the world into a high-speed, global community with easy access to vast amounts of information.
-When forming aspects to significant points within natal charts, the transits of Uranus are said to correlate with periods in a person's life that are characterized by sudden inspirations or unconventional ideas that jolt the person abruptly into getting beyond narrow, accustomed mind-sets and experimenting with broad, alternative possibilities.
+The 84-year cycle of Uranus is said to correlate with a complete cycle of recurring themes in the focused visions, active issues, and novel ideas for groundbreaking innovation that are being entertained experimentally in collective consciousness, and by individuals synchronistically across the world.
+The sign transited by Uranus in any given year is said to describe the orientation and character of such brainstorms and the nature of ongoing changes in fashionable thought, behavior, and life-style that are arising globally at that particular time.
+For example, Uranus's ingress into Aquarius in 1995 is thought to be connected with the sudden appearance in mainstream society of the internet technology which suddenly transformed the world into a high-speed, global community with easy access to vast amounts of information.
+When forming aspects to significant points within natal charts, the transits of Uranus are said to correlate with periods in one's life that are characterized by sudden inspirations or unconventional ideas that jolt one abruptly into getting beyond narrow, accustomed mind-sets and experimenting with broad, alternative possibilities.

-Neptune's 164-year cycle is believed to correlate with a complete cycle of recurring themes in the subtle, psychic spirit behind the overarching character of the times.
-Whereas Uranus is associated with fanciful ideas of the mind, Neptune seems to relate to the deeply impressive, vivid experiences of the soul, making its influence that much more significant in defining the true spirit of the times.
-The sign transited by this “zeitgeist” in any given year is said to describe the nature of the ways in which populations are becoming well attuned with refreshed intuitive understandings, and of the fantasies and role models which communities collectively have come to idealize on a sentimental level and to revere instinctively as glamorous or romantic.
+Neptune's 164-year cycle is said to correlate with a complete cycle of recurring themes in the subtle, psychic spirit behind the overarching character of the times.
+Whereas Uranus is associated with fanciful ideas of the mind, Neptune seems to relate to the deeply impressive, vivid experiences, dreams, and yearnings of the soul, making its influence that much more significant in defining the true spirit of the times.
+The sign transited by this "zeitgeist" in any given year is said to describe the nature of the ways in which populations are becoming well attuned with refreshed intuitive understandings, and of the fantasies and role models which communities collectively have come to idealize on a sentimental level and to revere instinctively as glamorous or romantic.
 Coincidentally or not, Neptune's initial entrance into Aries in its last cycle occurred within hours of the Confederate attack on Fort Sumter which ultimately marked a distinct transition from one era in history to another.
 The fact that Neptune will transit Pisces from 2012 to 2025 may represent another reason for noting the descriptions of that sign, as presented above.
-In aspects to significant points in natal charts, the transits of Neptune are said to correlate with periods in which worldly or ego-based impediments to a person's spiritual awareness are dissolved gradually, releasing the person's psychic nature into a more universal consciousness, and bringing a more complete or refined attunement with sublime vibrations along with a broadened, more compassionate understanding in regard to the universal human experience.
+In aspects to significant points in natal charts, the transits of Neptune are said to correlate with periods in which worldly or ego-based impediments to one's spiritual awareness are dissolved gradually, releasing one's psychic nature into a more universal consciousness, and bringing a more complete or refined attunement with sublime vibrations along with a broadened, more compassionate understanding in regard to the archetypal experiences of life.

 Recent History and the Celestial Zeitgeist

 The eras and movements of recent history as described in connection with the transits of Neptune may or may not seem applicable across all cultures, but they do seem generally to hold true at least in the United States, and for purposes of conveying a generalized sense of each principle, this particular part of the world is as workable as any.
-Other cultures around the world may have their own analogous versions of these same periods of time, whether or not they realize the correlation.
-Those of us who are familiar with the purported characters of the zodiac signs will recognize the flavor of each era described below as relating aptly to astrology's description of the corresponding sign which Neptune is transiting.
-These eras could be summarized generally in a manner something like this:
+Other cultures may have their analogous versions of these same eras whether or not they realize the correlation.
+Those of us who are familiar with the purported characters of the zodiac signs will recognize the flavor of each era described below as relating aptly to astrology's description of the corresponding sign which Neptune is transiting:

-Neptune in Cancer: the Progressive Era (1902-1915).
-The culture idealizes personal security in both home and workplace, as large-scale efforts get under way to rake up the muck of slums, sweatshops, and exploited labor.
-More than anything else, this movement is a drive to make business and government less corporate, less impersonal, less monopolizing, and more personally responsive toward people as human beings and as citizens.
+Neptune in Cancer: the Progressive Era (5-21-1902 to 7-19-1915).
+The culture idealizes personal security in both home and workplace, as large-scale efforts get under way to rake up the muck of slums, sweatshops, exploited labor, and shabby conditions in general.
+More than anything else, this movement is a drive to make business and government less domineering, less impersonal, less monopolizing, and more personally responsive toward people as human beings and as citizens.

-Neptune in Leo: the Roaring Era (1916-1928).
+Neptune in Leo: the Roaring Era (5-2-1916 to 9-21-1928).
 The culture idealizes prosperity, luxury, lavish partying, and lofty dismissiveness toward outcast classes of people.
 Film, radio, art deco, and jazz lend renewed glamor to stage dramatics, celebrity consciousness, and formal elegance.
 Intolerance runs rampant, as exemplified by the Red Scare and the considerable public power of the Ku Klux Klan.

-Neptune in Libra: the Pleasantville Era (1943-1955).
+Neptune in Libra: the Pleasantville Era (8-2-1943 to 12-24-1955).
 The culture idealizes superficial, familial pleasantness and balanced living, as exemplified by the suburban, middle-class neighborhood with its two-car garages, white picket fences, white-collar work orientations, and general climate of sameness and complacency.
-Behind the surface blandness, the mentality of “us versus them” prevails on a global scale in connection with the perpetual stalemate between Communism and western democracy, leading to massive buildups of formidable military arsenals.
-The popular music of this era is typically jazzy and mellow.
+Behind the surface blandness, the mentality of "us versus them" prevails on a global scale in connection with the perpetual stalemate between communism and western democracy, leading to massive buildups of formidable military arsenals.
+The popular music of this period is typically jazzy and mellow.

-Neptune in Sagittarius: the Hedonist Era (1970-1984).
+Neptune in Sagittarius: the Hedonist Era (11-6-1970 to 1-18-1984).
 The culture idealizes free-spirited optimism and provocative questioning, as embodied in the New-Age philosophies, idealistic aspirations, and hedonistic excesses that are typical of this period.
 Political disenchantment takes hold on a large scale, dampening earlier dreams of societal justice, while many forms of entertainment thrive adventurously on the edge without undue concern about offending.
 Staying high in body and spirit is of great importance to many people.
-Physical fitness, positive thinking, educational experimentation, women's liberation, and religious fanaticism are prominent themes of this era.
+Physical fitness, positive thinking, educational experimentation, women's liberation, and religious fanaticism are prominent themes of the time.

-Neptune in Capricorn: the Corporate Era (1984-1998).
-The culture idealizes conventional, material ambition in a pronounced way, emphasizing performance and achievement.
+Neptune in Capricorn: the Corporate Era (11-21-1984 to 1-28-1998).
+The culture idealizes conventionalism and material ambition in a pronounced way, emphasizing performance and achievement.
 Ruthless corporate competitiveness runs rampant.
-Many small businesses are overtaken by large corporations, while “family values” and similar conservative themes take hold prominently in mainstream thought.
-“Political correctness” emerges as an ethos of cautious discretion related to pragmatic self-advancement.
+Many small businesses are overtaken by large corporations, while "family values" and similar conservative themes take hold prominently in mainstream thought.
+"Political correctness" emerges as an ethos of cautious discretion related to pragmatic self-advancement.
 Many educational resources and forms of entertainment are dumbed down and reconstituted in contrived ways, as directed by the profiteering dictates of commercial enterprises.

 Working With Karma